-iOS 11.3 introduces ARKit 1.5 to developers, providing them a more immersive AR experience.
+iOS 11.3 introduces ARKit 1.5 to developers, providing them with a more immersive AR experience.
 In addition to horizontal surfaces like tables and chairs, Apple’s updated augmented reality platform will now be able to recognize and place virtual objects on vertical surfaces like walls and doors, and more accurately map irregularly shaped surfaces like circular tables.

 ARKit 1.5 can find and recognize the position of 2D images such as signs, posters, and artwork, and integrate these real-world images into augmented reality experiences, such as bringing a movie poster to life.
 In addition, the view of the “real world” will now be in 1080p HD, up from 720p currently.

-With Business Chat, users will finds it easy to have a conversation with a service representative, schedule an appointment or make purchases using Apple Pay in the Messages app.
+With Business Chat, users will find it easy to have a conversation with a service representative, schedule an appointment or make purchases using Apple Pay in the Messages app.
 Business Chat doesn’t share the user’s contact information with businesses and gives users the ability to stop chatting at any time.

 In the Health app on iOS 11.3, users will be able to view health records, including available medical data from multiple providers like Johns Hopkins and Cedars-Sinai.
 The data is encrypted and protected with a passcode.